-Vacuum your sofa once a month or so with a brush or upholstery fitting.
-This is to remove dirt and debris, which can contribute to wear and tear and colour fading.
+Dirt and debris can lead to wear and tear and colour fading, so you should vacuum your sofa once a month with a brush or upholstery fitting.
 Vacuum the cushions, back and seat pads, as well as removing them and vacuuming in the cracks and crevices underneath with a nozzle fitting.
-We’re firm believers in ‘Finders Keepers’ when it comes to any loose change found down the back of the sofa.
-Which is a great incentive to get your kids or grandkids to do this monthly chore!
+We’re firm believers in ‘finders keepers’ when it comes to any loose change found down the back of the sofa — a great incentive to get your kids or grandkids to do this monthly chore!

-If your sofa design allows, regularly rotate, swap or flip your cushions, backs and seat pads.
-Try to be mindful of where you sit on your sofa throughout the week.
-Sitting in the same spot every time may cause sagging and excessive wear and tear in that one spot.
-So try to change up where you sit.
-Doing this will allow the foam and fibre cushions to recover.
-Ensuring the sofa looks better over time and making it more durable and comfortable.
+If your sofa design allows it, regularly rotate, swap or flip your cushions, backs and seat pads.
+We’re creatures of habit, so there’s a good chance you sit in the same spot every day!
+Try to switch it up a bit, to avoid excessive wear and tear in that one spot.
+This will help the foam and fibre cushions to recover, so your sofa looks better over time, and stays comfortable.

-It’s always best to avoid any spillages or stains if you have a leather sofa, especially an untreated, natural leather.
-However, protected leather options are available, so please ask any of our staff in store for more info.
-If the worst happens, simply absorb any liquid from the surface of the leather with a paper towel, being careful not to rub it in.
+If the worst happens, simply absorb any liquid from the surface of the leather with a paper towel, taking care not to rub it in.
 Then wipe away with a warm damp microfibre cloth and dry immediately with a soft, dry cloth.
 Don’t soak the leather surface, or use harsh, solvent-based cleaners.
-Once clean, allow the leather to air-dry naturally, don’t dry the leather with a hair dryer.
+Once clean, allow the leather to air-dry naturally, and don’t dry the leather with a hair dryer.

-Depending on your sofa design, we recommend steam cleaning or dry cleaning, according to manufacturer’s instructions and at the recommended temperature.
+Depending on your sofa design, we recommend steam cleaning or dry cleaning, sticking to manufacturer’s instructions of course.
 For small spills, resist the urge to rub the stain, as this will only push it further into the fabric and cushion padding, making it harder to remove.
-Instead, soak up the stain with a dry paper towel as soon as possible.
-Then gently wipe with a damp cloth and warm water.
+Instead, soak up the stain with a dry paper towel as soon as possible, then gently wipe with a damp cloth and warm water.
 Immediately dry with a soft, dry cloth, and once dry, give it a quick vacuum.